 Portable music devices are not allowed during instructional time but with permission from the teacher or supervisor these devices may be used.
-Devices maybe confiscated if they become a distract to the educational process of the class and to other students.
+Portable music devices may not be used during hallway passing time due to safety concerns.
+Devices may be confiscated if they become a distraction to the educational process of the class and to other students.
 The confiscated device will stay in the possession of the principal until either the parent or guardian pick up the device or the student serves a 1⁄2 hour detention.
-The district and/or any agents\ of the school will not be liable for the loss or damage of any confiscated electronic device.
+The district and/or any agents of the school will not be liable for the loss or damage of any confiscated electronic device.

 Electronic devices such as but not limited to laser pointers and electronic games are not to be used during school hours.
 Any student displaying an electronic device during the day or any time a student's device is heard during the school day said device will be confiscated.
 The confiscated device will stay in the possession of the principal until either the parent or guardian pick up the device or the student serves a 1⁄2 hour detention.
-The district and/or any agents\ of the school will not be liable for the loss or damage of any confiscated electronic device.
+The district and/or any agents of the school will not be liable for the loss or damage of any confiscated electronic device.